WDLT-FM

 WDLT-FM (104.1 MHz) is an American radio station licensed to the community of Saraland, Alabama (changed from Atmore).
 The station, founded in 1966, broadcasts to the greater Mobile metropolitan area.
 The station is owned and operated by Cumulus Media.
 The WDLT broadcast license is held by Cumulus Licensing LLC.

-WDLT's studios are on Dauphin Avenue in Midtown Mobile, and its transmitter is near Robertsdale, Alabama.
+WDLT's studios are on Dauphin Street in Midtown Mobile, and its transmitter is near Robertsdale, Alabama.

 Programming

 This station began broadcasting an urban adult contemporary and Southern blues music format on July 15, 2012.
 On July 16, 2012, this station's call sign was changed to WLVM.
 The shift from the previous contemporary hit radio music format was a result of a multi-station deal that saw the contemporary hit radio format formerly on WABD move to WLVM (now WABD, 97.5 FM), the Christian programming on WLVM move to WDLT-FM (98.3 FM), and the urban AC programming on WDLT-FM move to WABD. (now WLVM).

 E.J.
 Greig is the current Program director.